HiRoFa/spidermonkey_runtime/README.md

 * [ ] Interactive Debugging
 * [ ] Profiling
 * [ ] TypeScript support
-* [ ] import/export statement support
 * [ ] much more

 # Other plans

 I'm also working on a more feature rich runtime with a commandline tool and also an application server based on this runtime

-These are in a very early testing stage and may become available later as a seperate project.
+These are in a very early testing stage and may become available later as a separate project.

 I'dd like to hear what you would want to see in this project, please drop me a line @ incoming+drfos-es-runtime-17727229-issue-@incoming.gitlab.com